 A simple environmental vulnerability assessment scheme is developed and illustrated using several streams in Azerbaijan as examples.
 Vulnerability of a river ecosystem is defined in terms of a combined impact of pressure factors such as water withdrawals, pollution, climate change impact on flow variability, and land use.
 These factors are used to measure the sensitivity of various elements/components of the system to impacts.

-This course has a integrative character and contains ecological, environmental, economical and political knowledge.
-For the first time, authors of the project looked at the Caspian region as an entire educational area.
-The course was delivered taken into consideration only regional interests of Caspian countries, since regional or global approach is the best way to solve environmental problems and protect environmental security.
+This course has an integrative character and contains ecological, environmental, economical and political knowledge.
+For the first time, the authors of the project looked at the Caspian region as an entire educational area.
+The course was delivered to take into consideration only the regional interests of Caspian countries since regional or global approach is the best way to solve environmental problems and protect environmental security.

 2008 International Lake Environmental Committee, Japan